 Moreno-Ocampo said the younger Gadhafi's arrest was "very important" for the war-crimes court, which issued the warrant for his arrest on charges of crimes against humanity.

 "We'll discuss tomorrow the transition of authority, how to manage to surrender him," Moreno-Ocampo said.

 Both Gadhafis are wanted for crimes against humanity in connection with their attempts to put down the emerging revolt against Gadhafi's four-decade rule in February.
 The court, based in The Hague, Netherlands, issued a similar warrant for Abdullah al-Sanussi, the elder Gadhafi's brother-in-law and Libya's intelligence chief.

-With rebel forces pushing into Tripoli over the weekend, the whereabouts of neither the Libyan leader nor his close aide were known.
+With rebel forces inside Tripoli, the whereabouts of neither the Libyan leader nor his aide were known publicly.

 Saif al-Islam Gadhafi was one of two of the Libyan leader's sons reported captured Sunday.
 A spokesman for the rebel National Transitional Council said Saadi Gadhafi, a businessman and onetime soccer player, was also arrested.